 - For new words, which the child cannot spell, say the letter names and get them to repeat them.
 Then, as they write, get them to say the letter names.
 If you see them hesitating, or it looks like they have forgotten, prompt them by saying “now go into (whatever the next letter it is)”.
 What you want is for the child to keep the pencil on the paper and the letters flowing.
 Remember, you are helping them to learn to join their handwriting not spelling; it is just a happy coincidence that the activity also supports spelling.

 - If they make a mistake then don’t rub it out, just try again.
 If you want to, put a line through it.
 Remember making mistakes is how we learn, we should not feel ashamed of it.
 It also allows you and the child to see how much they are improving as time goes on.

 Tips for a right-handed person teaching handwriting to a left-handed child

 - Talk through with the child the fact that you use a different hand to do tasks, like write, draw and cutting out, making it clear that that is normal and people just do things differently.

-- Learning to write is the same for left and right-handed children except for a few minor adjustments in the pencil grip, paper tilt and lighting position.
+- Learning to write is the same for left and right-handed children except for a few minor adjustments in the pencil grip and paper tilt.
 You could talk through and demonstrate these differences; sitting next to and on the right of the child if they are left-handed and you are right-handed.